 This Honmamonh Azumasyusaku deba style knife has been handmade in Japan by highly skilled and experienced Tosa Craftsmen as per centuries of tradition.

-You have invested a considerable amount of money on a high quality sushi knife that has been made in Japan.
-It would therefore make sense to take good care of it so that the blade will remain razor sharp for longer and last a lifetime.
-Here we have laid out some good maintenance and care tips for your knife.
+You have invested a considerable amount of money on a high-quality sushi knife that has been made in Japan.
+It would, therefore, make sense to take good care of it so that the blade will remain razor-sharp for longer and perhaps even last a lifetime.
+Here we have laid out some proper maintenance and care tips for your knife.

 Never drop it: Whether the blade is made from high carbon or stainless steel – never drop it.
-Yes, these blades are exceptionally strong and durable but that doesn’t mean that it won’t chip when dropped.
+Yes, these blades are exceptionally strong and durable, but that doesn’t mean that they won’t chip when dropped.

 Use each knife for its intended purpose: The two types of sushi knives mentioned on this page are the deba and yanagiba because they are the most important for chefs.
-Each of the two has been designed for very specific purposes and as a chef you should strictly use each for its purpose.
+Each is designed for particular purposes, and as a chef, you should strictly use each for its purpose.
 Use the deba for butchering and filleting.
 More importantly, only use it on fish bones and no other types of bones.
-The yanagiba is intended for soft ingredients such as fish, vegetables etc. Never use any of the two on frozen food, bones other than fish bones or nuts.
+The yanagiba is intended for soft ingredients such as fish, vegetables, etc. Never use any of the two on frozen food, bones other than fish bones or nuts.